ninoppp/PolyMorph/README.md

 `/include`: Contains all header files which make up the core of this software
 `/src`: Contains cpp files with main() functions; a default testrun (main.cpp) plus a few example experiments.
 `/out`: Default output folder for files
+`/ensemble`: Input files with pre-grown tissues for various tasks

 ## Source Code Documentation
 In the following the most important components of the code are briefly explained.
 For a more detailed explanation see the /documentation (ToDo: doxygen) and the report (ToDo: link or pdf).